‘Out on its own’ is, contrary to its name, not out on its own.

 A comprehensive brief

 Views to the southern alps.
 Views to the sunset.
 A spot for leadlight windows from the family store.
 And a home to foster community: with breakfast deck, a day room for socialising (without a TV!), a hot tub for evening soaking — alone or with others — and a fire to illuminate wet winter nights.
+An emphasis on quality of experience, over the number of square meters.

 Conscious of not doing an 'architectural box' among hips and gables, the weatherboard home has still raised a few local eyebrows.
 A long slatted veranda, raised up on stilts for flood protection, provides the most quintessential of West Coast spaces — sheltered from the harsh sun and heavy rains.

-Concrete steps with seating connect to the garden, which, with its natives, will be lush in no time.
+Concrete steps with seating connect to the garden, which, with its native plants, will be lush in no time.
 Pops of red detailing contrast with the white exterior.
 Inside, coloured tiles and handmade native timber pieces, create simple, joyful moments.
 A garden shed, with leadlights of its own, completes the yard.

 The house-warming was a hoot